CS-433/ml-project-2-betterthanpoli/README.md

 - **Model State Download**:

   To obtain the required fine-tuned GPT-2 model state you can download the weights from the following link: https://drive.google.com/file/d/1RiazXe8BqMCSaNywLvyHIcvybAk315Sk/view?usp=share_link.
 Alternatively, it is possible to reproduce them by executing the 'train.py' script previously discussed.
-Once you have the 'model_state_2_large_v2.pt' file, please ensure it is placed inside the 'flask_chatbot' folder.
+Once you have the 'model_state_2_large_v2.pt' file, please ensure it is placed inside the main folder.

 - **Application Execution**: